Commercial Roofing Systems

 PVC was first used on a commercial application in the beginning of the sixties.
 It actually was the roofing industries solution to the chaos coming from the oil crisis.
 This innovative solution was a better option since it used about 50% of the fossil fuels used before.
 Chemical engineers soon discovered that adding specific plasticizers to the Polyvinyl Chloride membrane helped its durability during inclement weather and its use in the United States where hail and destructive storms are awaiting.
 If you have a roof over project or similar, this PVC option is a great choice.
 These versatile membranes come in a variety of color choices to match your building, they also come in different thicknesses and widths.
-On top of having the huge environmental benefit of fewer fossil fuels in the manufacturing process, PVC is a great UV resistant material which can used in Climates such as Florida.
+On top of having the huge environmental benefit of fewer fossil fuels in the manufacturing process, PVC is a great UV resistant material which can used in Climates such as Indianapolis.

 Stay Dry Roofing

 With the right installation, a roof coating can will extend the life of your roof by absorbing the direct heat, which will keep a cooler building.
 Another added benefit of this roof coating is it decreases membrane contraction and expansion due to thermal shock while also eliminating leaks.
 If you are concerned with color, this coating can change the look and appearance of your building dramatically.
 An affordable solution that costs less than replacement, and can be done with limited to zero interruption.
 Stay Dry Roofing can also recommend adding a protective reflective coating that reduces energy and enhances appearance.